francescocarpanese/fusionpipe/docs/docs/dev_maintainer_guide.md

 psql -d fusionpipe_prod1 -c "GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO fusionpipeusers;"
 ```

-- Grant the possibiliy to possibility to create tables to the `fusionpipeadmin`.
+- Grant the possibiliy to create tables to the `fusionpipeadmin`.
 ```bash
 psql -d fusionpipe_prod1 -c "GRANT CREATE ON SCHEMA public TO fusionpipeadmin;"
 ```